eminfe/Data-Analyst-Portfolio/README.md

-# Data Analyst / Scientist Portfolio
+# Data Analyst / Scientist Projects

 ## About
 Hello, my name is Fatma, I have technical bacground Bachelor of Science Engineering (BSc(Eng)) in Meteorological Engineering and continuing Master of Science (M.S.) in Environmental Engineering (MSc).